Cooking & Discovering Siena, Pisa, Florence & San Gimignano

 - Check in, relax.
 Welcome aperitivo and introduction.

-- In the evening, a classic Tuscan Dinner, prepared by our chefs.
-Chianti wines produced by the property are included.
+- In the evening, a Welcome dinner at the property, including a Chef’s Tasting Menu with Chianti wines produced by the property are included.

 Day 2: Introduction & Cooking Class 1